martin-fleck/momot/casestudy/emfrefactor/index.md

 The specified execution rule performs the actual model change, i.e., it removes the specified class (``selectedEClass``) from the model (``EPackage``).
 As it is the case with all henshin refactorings, the actual execution is again packaged into a so called *Sequential Unit*.
 A sequential unit has an arbitrary number of sub-units that are executed in the given order.
-In this case, the unit is configure to fail if not all specified rules can be executed and in case of a failure all changes will be automatically undone.
+In this case, the unit is configured to fail if not all specified rules can be executed and in case of a failure all changes will be automatically undone.

 <div style="text-align:center">
 <img src="http://martin-fleck.github.io/momot/images/casestudy/emfrefactor/emfrefactor_rule_remove_empty_sub_eclass_execute.svg" alt="EMF Refactor Execute Rule: Remove Empty Sub-EClass" />